james-morrison/hebtools/README.md

 The project processes raw **[Datawell Waverider](http://www.datawell.nl)** files into a flexible time series.
-The code allow easier calculation of statistics from the displacment data, more sophisticated masking of improbable data and the ability to deal with larger timeseries than is available from existing software.
+The code allows easier calculation of statistics from the displacment data, more sophisticated masking of improbable data and the ability to deal with larger timeseries than is available from existing software.
 The same code is also used to process pressure data from